-All orders can be placed online via our Gear Shop and secure card payment facility.
-Please do not e-mail your card details as we can’t accept responsibility for the security of your details if provided in this way.
+All orders can be placed online via email or via the contact form on our contact us page.
+Please do not e-mail any payment details as we can’t accept responsibility for the security of your details if provided in this way.
 All orders are subject to availability.

 Acceptance of Order

 No order placed by you will be deemed to be accepted by Technical Outdoor Solutions until a written acknowledgement of your order is issued by Technical Outdoor Solutions or (if earlier) Technical Outdoor Solutions delivers the goods to you.

 You can pay either by BACS Transfer or by cheque.
 It is important that you provide the correct address for invoicing as well as a contact name, number and email address.
 No responsibility can be taken by Technical Outdoor Solutions for incorrect or incomplete details submitted via email or the contact us page on the website.
 Orders without this information will not be successfully processed.
 We will take payment in GB Pounds Stirling (GBP).
 If you contact us to place a special overseas order, payment will be calculated, based on the exchange rate at the time the payment is taken.

 If any item you have chosen is unavailable we will contact you by e-mail in the first instance.
 Out of stock goods marked ‘To Follow’ on your delivery note will be forwarded automatically- you don’t need to contact us again.

 Our Pricing Policy